gbansal2/CarND-Behavioral-Cloning-P3-Gaurav/writeup_template.md

 The final model architecture (model.py lines 91-111) consisted of the following layers and sizes:

-a. cropping layer to crop the top part of images
+* cropping layer to crop the top part of images
-b. lambda layer used for scaling and centering of the image pixel values
+* lambda layer used for scaling and centering of the image pixel values
-c. four conv2d layers (sizes - 5x5x6, 5x5x16, 3x3x32, 3x3x48), each followed by a 2x2 strided maxpooling layer
+* four conv2d layers (sizes - 5x5x6, 5x5x16, 3x3x32, 3x3x48), each followed by a 2x2 strided maxpooling layer
-d. a flatten layer
+* a flatten layer
-e.
-5 dense or fully connected layers (sizes - 1164, 100, 50, 10, 1)
+* 5 dense or fully connected layers (sizes - 1164, 100, 50, 10, 1)

 ####3.
 Creation of the Training Set & Training Process